aws-samples/aws-modern-application-workshop/README.md

 **Note:**  Estimated workshop costs assume little to no traffic will be served by your demo website created as part of this workshop.

-### **Overview**

-Modern applications are resilient, scalable collections of independent services that abstract away the underlying infrastructure.
-Modern application development leverages agile development practices, immutable deployments, and programmable infrastructure to continuously release new features to the business and end users.

-AWS provides all the services and features required for a developer to create a modern application, and the tools to build it using modern development methodologies.
-This tutorial will walk you through the steps to create a sample web application that leverages concepts and approaches such as containers, infrastructure as code, CI/CD, and serverless code functions.
-You will build, from the ground up, a sample website called **Mythical Mysfits** that enables visitors to adopt a fantasy creature as a pet.
-You can see a working sample of this website available at: www.mythicalmysfits.com

-The site will present *mysfits* available for adoption with some different characteristics about each.
-Users will be able to vote on which mysfits are their favorites, and then choose to adopt the mysfit they'd like to reserve for adoption.
-The Mythical Mysfits website you create will also allow you to gather insights about user behavior for future analyses.

-This sample application will use many different AWS services and features that modern applications leverage on AWS.
-But, learning about *what* those individual services and their features are is not the primary objective of this workshop.
-Instead, this workshop is meant to give you an experience of *how* developers are able to build modern applications by interacting with those features and services through the development tools that AWS provides.

 ### Application Architecture

 ![Application Architecture](/images/arch-diagram.png)